Everything you need to know, or didn’t realise you had to know, about Chinese — the language

 Chinese words are mostly two-character compounds.

-Relatively few words are just one character and relatively few are more than two (other than professional terms).
+But relatively few words are just one character and relatively few are more than two (other than professional terms).

 Words relate to each other by sharing characters.
 You can chain them together in a drinking game.